andrewt0301/hse-acos-course/docs/part1ca/09_VM/lecture.md

   Model name:             Intel(R) Core(TM) i7-8665U CPU @ 1.90GHz
 ```

-Modern CPUs are limited to 48-bit virtual addresses because this is more
+Modern CPUs are typically limited to 48-bit virtual addresses because this is more
-than enough for modern data volumes (2 ** 48 = 256 TB).
+than enough for modern data volumes (`2**48` = 256 TB).
 Using 48 bits
 rather than 64 simplifies hardware (smaller cache tags and TLBs) and page tables.

 __Multi-level page tables (Intel)__